pfsense/docs/source/development/executing-command-line-commands-using-the-web-interface.rst

 =======================================================

-This article explains how shell command commands may be run directly from the pfSense WebGUI.
+This article explains how shell command commands may be run directly from the pfSense® webGUI.
 Note that this functionality is not officially supported, ***use at your own risk!***

 Description
 -----------

-- Navigate to **Diagnostics > Command** in the WebGUI
+- Navigate to **Diagnostics > Command** in the webGUI
 - Enter the command to run in the **Command** field inside the **Execute Shell Command** section.